dannyvankooten/dannyvankooten/README.md

 ### Hi there 👋

 My name is [Danny](https://www.dannyvankooten.com/) and I am a programmer from the Netherlands.
-I'm pretty comfortable writing PHP, JavaScript, Python, Go, Rust, C, Bash SQL, HTML and CSS.
+I'm pretty comfortable writing Go, Rust, SQL, Bash, PHP, Python, JavaScript, HTML and CSS.

 I'm passionate about web performance and accessibility and do my best to make the web a little more efficient through my work.